Northern Mexico, Coahuila, Mexico: What to pack, what to wear, and when to go [2023]

 February

-February for Northern Mexico is warm and very dry with almost no rain.
-Temperatures average in the 70s F (mid 20s C) during the day.
+If you go to Northern Mexico in February, you will notice that it is warm and very dry with almost no rain.
+Daytime temperatures are in the 70s F (mid 20s C).

 What to wear/what to pack: